yannickcruz/ComfyUI_YSC_HighResFix/README.md

     (Replace the URL with your actual repository URL)
 3. Alternatively, download the `.py` files from this repository and place them directly in the `ComfyUI/custom_nodes/` directory.
 4. Restart **[ComfyUI](https://github.com/comfyanonymous/ComfyUI)**.

+## Credits

+* This node was possible thanks to the code of the [TheBill2001's](https://github.com/TheBill2001) [comfyui-upscale-by-model](https://github.com/TheBill2001/comfyui-upscale-by-model/tree/main), that inspired me to build the first raw upscale of this node.